Welcome from the Program Director

 Our goal is to graduate outstanding physicians with a love of life-long learning and with the tools to continue to learn for life.
 Other sections of the website provide information about the history of our ACGME-accredited program, the evidence of our commitment to scholarly activities, and the success of our graduates at realizing their goals of fellowship training or finding their perfect job in primary care, academic or hospital medicine.

 I want to convey how thrilled I am to lead this program during these changing times.
 In addition to the historic changes in ACGME regulations and the transitions from ICD-9 to ICD-10, our 44-year old program has the honor to be a core component of the newest UAB regional campus.
-Our inaugural class of third-year medical students will be starting in May 2014.
+Our inaugural class of third-year medical students started in May 2014.
 It's a great time to be in Montgomery.

 - Jewell H. Halanych, M.D., M.Sc.